JornLotsch/umap_cluster_analysis/README.md

 # UMAP Ward misclassification analysis
 This R code provides a comprehensive workflow for performing UMAP projection, Ward clustering, and misclassification analysis on high-dimensional data.
 It's particularly useful for quality control and exploratory data analysis in omics studies.

+## Installation

+You can download this code to you local hard drive and run it from there.

 ## Functions
 ### `check_and_install_packages(pkg_list)`
 **Description**: Utility function that checks for missing R packages and automatically installs them from CRAN.